xregistry/spec/core/spec.md

           "RESOURCE": ...
 Resource document ..., ? # If local & inlined & JSON
           "RESOURCEbase64": "STRING", ?            # If local & inlined & ~JSON

-          # These are Resource-only attributes
+          # Remainder are Resource level attributes
           "xref": "URL", ?                         # Ptr to other Resource "readonly": BOOLEAN, ?                   # Default is "false"